Chelsea all but secures Premier League title with win over Arsenal

 The Gunners didn’t threaten again until the 38th minute, when Gabriel put a strong header on a cross but aimed it too close to Courtois.
 On the brink of halftime, Mesut Ozil created a shot for himself, but didn’t produce enough power to trouble Courtois.

 Chelsea alternated between overrunning Arsenal and comfortably sitting in, absorbing modest pressure and breaking away.
-In the 54th minute, Hazard won possession well into his own half and then weaved and bulled his way through the entire Arsenal half before beating Petr Cech.
+In the 54th minute, Hazard won possession well into his own half and then weaved and bulled his way through the entire Arsenal half before beating Cech.
 It was a stupendous individual effort of strength, guile and skill.

 IT'S A WONDER GOAL from Eden Hazard!
 The Belgian can't be stopped on his way to doubling @ChelseaFC's lead vs. Arsenal. #PLonNBC pic.twitter.com/I8rNJZXYrr